Student's Right to Cancel and Refund Policy for Students in the Juris Doctor Attorney Track Programs and Juris Doctor Executive Track Programs

-As an example of the refund policy: a student executing this Agreement on July 1, 2016, paying tuition in the amount of $7,920.00 and withdrawing on September 6, 2016 without completing any courses would receive a refund of $6,336.00. ($7,920.00 multiplied by 80%.
-For refund purposes, an academic year is considered to be fifty weeks.
-On September 6th, 80% of the academic year remained.)
+As an example of the refund policy: a student executing this Agreement on July 3, 2020, paying tuition in the amount of $8,760.00 and withdrawing on September 11, 2020 ( a period of 10 weeks) without completing any courses would receive a refund of $7,008.00. ($8,760.00 multiplied by 80%.
+On September 11th, 80% of the academic year remained.)
 Refund computations are based on the total tuition obligation, not the amount of tuition previously paid.
+The amount of the tuition may have been discounted from the amount listed in the Catalog Supplement.
 Unless otherwise noted in writing, other School fees are non-refundable.
 The School will issue refunds pursuant to the above conditions within 30 days from the date the withdrawal notice is received by the School.
-If a loan was obtained to pay for tuition, it is Student's responsibility to repay the full amount of any loan plus any interest.
+If a loan was obtained to pay for tuition, it is Student’s responsibility to repay the full amount of any loan plus any interest.
 Student is advised that some financial institutions require Taft Law School to repay any refunds due directly to the lender and Student expressly authorizes the School to comply with such requests.

 Dismissals shall be effective on the date such action is taken by Administration or when Student fails to maintain the academic standards set forth in the Student Handbook, whichever shall occur first.